Android vs iOS Security: Introduction

 There are a lot of times when users connect to free public networks which do not require any password, such as in airports, small areas, etc. This avoids burning your phone through cellular data or personal hotspots.
 However, when using a public network, you do not have any control over its security and data encryption.

-Maybe then, if you log into a website, the other users in this network might be able to see what you’re accessing and all the details you are entering, which could be used for harmful purposes.
+Maybe then, if you log into a website, other users in this network might see what you’re accessing and all the details you are entering, which they could use for harmful purposes.
 Therefore, accessing financial information, private photos, and important documents is not advisable if you are in a public place and using their WiFi.

 4. Through Third-Party Dependencies